QUICK ANSWER

 What states have real estate reciprocity with Florida?

 The better term is mutual recognition.
-DBPR's current main Real Estate Commission page lists Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, Rhode Island, and West Virginia.
+DBPR's Real Estate Commission home page and detailed Mutual Recognition States page list Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, Rhode Island, and West Virginia.
+DBPR's general Licensure Information page still says 9 states and omits West Virginia, so West Virginia applicants should verify directly with DBPR.

 Can I transfer my real estate license to Florida?